Bahrain F1 to run without fans due to virus as markets fall - WHIZ News

 The demand for oil has dropped as air travel has been affected by the outbreak of the virus.

-Tehran’s mosques authority banned any collective prayer and religious ceremonies in Tehran’s mosques starting Saturday.
-They’ll still remain open individual prayers.
+Already, authorities threatened the public that they could use “force” to stop people from leaving major cities.
+Provinces on the Caspian Sea and the Persian Gulf also have urged people not to travel there for the upcoming holiday.

-Meanwhile in Egypt, a cruise ship on the Nile River with over 150 tourists and local crew was in quarantine Saturday in the southern city of Luxor, as 45 people on board tested positive for the new coronavirus, authorities said.
+“I urge people to be careful and avoid unnecessary commuting and traveling,” President Hassan Rouhani said, according to state television.

-Associated Press writers Malak Harb in Dubai and Samy Magdy in Cairo contributed. ___
+Associated Press writers Malak Harb in Dubai, Amir Vahdat in Tehran, Iran, and Samy Magdy in Cairo contributed. ___

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.